 Our Core Value: Access to Counsel

 We know that LGBT and HIV-positive immigrants are an especially vulnerable population.

 Every year we receive thousands of legal questions from LGBT and HIV-positive people forced to flee violence and persecution based on their gender identity, sexual orientation, or HIV status.

 At Immigration Equality, we fundamentally believe in access to counsel.

 Our Legal Team = In-House + Pro Bono Network

-Our in-house attorneys coupled with our remarkable pro-bono network, boast an incredible 98% win rate.
-We win not because we take the “easy” cases; we win so often because Immigration Equality’s legal team is comprised of fierce advocates who are well schooled in how to successfully navigate the very particular intersection of LGBT and immigration law.
+Our in-house attorneys, coupled with our remarkable pro-bono network, boast an incredible 98% win rate.
+We win not because we take the “easy” cases but because Immigration Equality’s legal team is comprised of fierce advocates who are experts in successfully navigating the very particular intersection of LGBT and immigration law.

 Immigration Equality attorneys are award-winning.
 In 2014 alone we were the proud recipients of the American Immigration Lawyers Association (AILA) Arthur Helton Memorial Human Rights Award, the CLASSY Human Rights and Social Justice Award, and more than one of our attorneys is featured on the list of best lawyers under 40 by the LGBT Bar Association.

 More and more LGBT people are calling for help each year.
 Consequently, we are always working to expand our pro bono network.
 Each case has a life-altering impact.

 We have recruited, trained and are proud to support an incredible pro bono network which includes hundreds of attorneys from more than 60 top law firms.

 Changing the System

 When we notice a pattern in what our clients are experiencing, we fight to change policies and hold decision makers accountable.
 We write guidelines, advocate for reform, and demand fair treatment for all LGBT and HIV-positive immigrants.
 Through our advocacy arm (Immigration Equality Action Fund), we organize, publicize, and lobby the government to treat LGBT individuals and their families fairly.

 Policy to Practice

 Going through the immigration process in the United States takes months, often years.
 During that time, LGBT people will encounter many different decision makers who have huge amounts of control over their application and how they are treated.